 Cohousing offers the best of both worlds.
 You have your own home and outside space to enjoy privacy and independence; and you share facilities such as a common house and garden for communal activities, to enjoy the company of others and be part of a supportive community.

-Cohousing offers particular benefits to those in the second half of life: the opportunity to remain active, companionship with autonomy, a sense of belonging, cheaper living through shared costs, and mutual support amongst one’s peers.
+Cohousing has particular benefits for senior residents: opportunities to be active, companionship with autonomy, a sense of belonging, and cheaper living through sharing costs and mutual support.

-Cohousing for older people is common in Denmark, the Netherlands, the US and increasingly in Canada.
+Cohousing for older people is common in Denmark, the Netherlands, the US and Canada.
 It is incorporated as an option in the national housing policies of Denmark and the Netherlands.
-In the UK, the new Older Women’s Cohousing community in London has led the way.
-You an find out more about cohousing generally on the UK Cohousing Network’s website.
+You can find out more about cohousing on the UK Cohousing Network’s website.